koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/testing-locally-with-docker/easy-testing.md

 ## **Process Overview**

-Here's a step-by-step guide to using Eazy Testing:
+Here's a step-by-step guide to using Easy Testing:

 ### Step 1: Set up .env (optional)